Taiwing/dr_quine/README.md

 aims at implementing quine-like programs.
 It is a fun little code challenge and also an introduction to self replicating code.
-They must be implemented in the simplest way possible without taking data from the outside (eg: you cannot simply read and print your own source code).
+They must be implemented in the simplest way possible without taking data from the outside (eg: you cannot simply read and print the source code).

 ## Setup